noahehall/theBookOfNoah/0current/architectural thinking/application_architecture.md

 #### monolith

+- all services in a system are within a single compile, yield and runtime environment

 #### serverless

-#### multi-tier/layered
+#### N-tier/layered

-- substacks services based on the flow of data, each stack/tier/layer exists at a different level of abstraction
+- substacks services based on the flow of data, each stack/tier/layer exists at a different level of abstraction and is responsibile for a specific

   - tier: represents a unit of submodules that produces a cohesive set of services,
     - the bottom tier(s) generally closer to the data and provides services to the tier above it
     - increase the number of tiers depending on the complexity of the model & types of requests & optmizations required
   - data flows down from the requester until it reaches a lower tier that can respond to the request
   - a common theme being the hierarchical and layered flow of data, generally unidirectional but in some patterns biderirectional (e.g. server sent events)
+  - each tier can have its own HECCYA description

-- N-Tier
+- common to think of N-Tier architectures thorugh
-  - 2-tier:
-    - examples
-      - pool of web servers with a dtabase tier
-  - 3-tier
-  - etc
+  - presentation: UI and pure UI logic; usually the presentation of the business logic solution to external users
+  - business: the logic of the problem domain, what does the application do?
+  - data: database related stuff

+##### MVP model view presenter

+##### MVVM: model view view model

-#### model-view-controller
+##### model-view-controller

 - extends the multi-tier pattern: divides an application into 3 tiers